bitrise-io/aci-spm-sample/README.md

 <!-- Proceed from above choice accordingly (and delete this comment) -->

-Then simply `import MyLibraryName` wherever you’d like to use it.
+Then simply `import AciSpmSample` wherever you’d like to use it.

 <!--
     🔑 UNCOMMENT THE INSTRUCTIONS BELOW IF USING THE `@_exported` feature